nikstah/asteroid/README.md

+## Asteroids &#128640;

+With this React App you can browse daily close encounter asteroids.
+Data provided by [NASA API](https://api.nasa.gov/).

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).